Cross-modal Full-mode Fine-grained Alignment for Text-to-Image Person Retrieval: Abstract

 \section{Abstract}

-Text-to-Image Person Retrieval (TIPR) is a cross-modal matching task that aims to retrieve the most relevant person images based on a given text query.
-The key challenge in TIPR lies in achieving effective alignment between textual and visual modalities within a common latent space.
+Text-to-Image Person Retrieval (TIPR) is a cross-modal matching task designed to identify the person images that best correspond to a given textual description.
+The key difficulty in TIPR is to realize robust correspondence between the textual and visual modalities within a unified latent representation space.
 To address this challenge, prior approaches incorporate attention mechanisms for implicit cross-modal local alignment.
 However, they lack the ability to verify whether all local features are correctly aligned.
-Moreover, existing methods primarily focus on hard negative samples during model updates, with the goal of refining distinctions between positive and negative pairs, often neglecting incorrectly matched positive pairs.
-To alleviate these issues, we propose FMFA, a cross-modal Full-Mode Fine-grained Alignment framework, which enhances global matching through explicit fine-grained alignment and existing implicit relational reasoning---hence the term ``full-mode"---without requiring additional supervision.
-Specifically, we design an Adaptive Similarity Distribution Matching (A-SDM) module to rectify unmatched positive sample pairs.
+Moreover, existing methods tend to emphasize the utilization of hard negative samples during model optimization to strengthen discrimination between positive and negative pairs, often neglecting incorrectly matched positive pairs.
+To mitigate these problems, we propose FMFA, a cross-modal Full-Mode Fine-grained Alignment framework, which enhances global matching through explicit fine-grained alignment and existing implicit relational reasoning---hence the term ``full-mode''---without introducing extra supervisory signals.
+In particular, we propose an Adaptive Similarity Distribution Matching (A-SDM) module to rectify unmatched positive sample pairs.
 A-SDM adaptively pulls the unmatched positive pairs closer in the joint embedding space, thereby achieving more precise global alignment.
 Additionally, we introduce an Explicit Fine-grained Alignment (EFA) module, which makes up for the lack of verification capability of implicit relational reasoning.
 EFA strengthens explicit cross-modal fine-grained interactions by sparsifying the similarity matrix and employs a hard coding method for local alignment.
-Our proposed method is evaluated on three public datasets, achieving state-of-the-art performance among all global matching methods.
-Our code is available at \url{https://github.com/yinhao1102/FMFA}.
+We evaluate our method on three public datasets, where it attains state-of-the-art results among all global matching methods.
+The code for our method is publicly accessible at \url{https://github.com/yinhao1102/FMFA}.

 \ccsdesc[500]{Information systems~Image search} \ccsdesc[300]{Computing methodologies~Object identification}

 \keywords{Cross-modal retrieval, Person search, Fine-grained alignment}